hantsy/jakartaee11-sandbox/docs/jpa.md

 Now you never have to worry about catching a `NoResultException`.

 > [!Note]
 > When representing the presence or absence of a single result, I would prefer to use `Optional<T>` to align with modern Java best practices.
-Check the issue on GitHub that talks about this topic: [jakartaee/persistence#479](https://github.com/jakartaee/persistence/issues/479).
+Check the issue: [jakartaee/persistence#479](https://github.com/jakartaee/persistence/issues/479).

 ### New Method `getReference(T)` in `EntityManager`